dtcarls/fantasy_football_chat_bot/README.md

 - LEAGUE_YEAR: ESPN League year to look at (2020 by default)
 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
 - INIT_MSG: The message that the bot will say when it is started (can be blank or deleted for no message)
-- TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include top half scoring wins
+- TOP_HALF_SCORING: If set to True, when standings are posted on Wednesday it will also include being in the top half of your league for points and you receive an additional "win" for it.
 - RANDOM_PHRASE: If set to True, when matchups are posted on Tuesday it will also include a random phrase
 - MONITOR_REPORT: If set to True, will provide a report of players in starting lineup that are Questionable, Doubtful, Out, or projected for less than 4 points
 - WAIVER_REPORT: If set to True, will provide a waiver report of add/drops. :warning: ESPN_S2 and SWID are required for this to work :warning:
 - FAAB: If set to True, will provide Free-Agent Acquisition Budget (FAAB) dollars to  the waiver report
 - ESPN_S2: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - SWID: Used for private leagues.
-See [Private Leagues Section](#private-leagues) for documentation
+(Can be defined with or without {}) See [Private Leagues Section](#private-leagues) for documentation

 After you have setup your variables you will need to turn it on.
 Navigate to the "Resources" tab of your Heroku app Dashboard.